Tilt Table Test

 Heart Monitoring at Home

-Sinus tachycardia is common in those with POTS.
+Sinus tachycardia is common in people with POTS.
 Wearing a Holter monitor, endless-loop recorder, or event recorder allows physicians to monitor your heart over days or weeks.
 You may be asked to keep a written journal of symptoms, or to push a button on the device when you faint or feel otherwise symptomatic.
 This highlights symptomatic episodes for a reading by your doctor.

 Catecholamine Test: Blood or 24 Hour Urine Sample